About semantic tags

 loyalty-id

-The identifier for a loyalty program that is associated with an individual customer record.
+The identifier for a loyalty program that is associated with a customer.

 A loyalty ID may be associated with a customer key (ck) or a foreign key (fk-[namespace]), but otherwise follows all patterns associated with PII semantics.